MultiSafepay/docs/content/integrations/shopify-payment-apps.md

 # Prerequisites

-- [MultiSafepay account](/docs/getting-started-guide/) registered in one of the following countries: The Netherlands, Belgium, Spain, Italy.
+- [MultiSafepay account](/docs/getting-started-guide/) registered in one of the following countries: The Netherlands, Belgium, Spain, Italy, Germany.
 - A MultiSafepay [site API key](/docs/sites#site-id-api-key-and-security-code).
-- Country / currency restrictions may apply per payment app.
+- Country restrictions may apply per payment app.

 # Installation

-To install follow these steps:
+To install Shopify Payments Apps, follow these steps:

 1. Sign in to your Shopify backend.
 2. Ensure that your Shopify user has <a href="https://help.shopify.com/en/manual/your-account/staff-accounts/staff-permissions/staff-permissions-descriptions#apps-and-channels-permissions" target="_blank">the permissions</a> to install new apps.